Yazoo stream

-A Yazoo stream (also called a Yazoo tributary) is a geologic and hydrologic term for any tributary stream that runs parallel to, and within the floodplain of a larger river for considerable distance, before eventually joining it.
+In geology and hydrology, a Yazoo stream (also called a Yazoo tributary) is any tributary stream that runs parallel to, and within the floodplain of a larger river for considerable distance, before eventually joining it.
 This is especially the characteristic when such a stream is forced to flow along the base of the main river's natural levee.
 Where the two meet is known as a "belated confluence" or a "deferred junction".
 The name is derived from an exterminated Native American tribe, the Yazoo Indians.
 The Choctaw word is translated to "River of Death" because of the strong flows under its bank full stage.

 Examples

 Yazoo River

 Yazoo River runs parallel to the Mississippi River for 280 km before converging, being constrained from doing so upstream by the river's natural and man-made levees.

 Mossy Creek

 Moesian stream/flow is a parallel derivative remnant of paleoriver.
 Many Yazoo streams are actually paleo-remnants of just one original river.
 The good examples of moesian flow are Mossy Creek, Missouri and Jezava, Morava.